dhrone/Raspdac-Display/README.md

 The basis for most of this code comes from Lardconcepts (https://gist.github.com/lardconcepts/4947360) A great overview of LCD/OLED logic is available on Wikipedia (https://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller).
 While that document is focused on the popular HD44870 LCDs, most of what is describe there applies to the Winstar OLED.
 There are important differences though.
 The OLED appears to be much more sensitive to timing issues and requires a different command sequence to reset it back to a known good state upon a warmstart.
 Understanding the initialization behavior of the Winstar in 4 bit mode was greatly assisted by PicAxe who currently have a PDF posted which detailed a method to resync with the display.
 This is described on the last page of  http://www.picaxe.com/docs/oled.pdf.
+Most of the power management logic was pulled from discussions on the Runeaudio (http://www.runeaudio.com/forum/audiophonics-i-sabre-v3-dac-es9023-tcxo-t3377.html) and Audiophonics (http://forum.audiophonics.fr/viewtopic.php?f=4&t=1620) forums.

 ## License